Maze Agency: Publication history

 The Maze Agency was first published privately by Barr with art by Alan Davis.
 A full series, initially with art by Adam Hughes and Rick Magyar, was published by Comico Comics for 7 issues in 1988-1989.
-Shortly before Comico ceased operations, the title moved to Innovation Comics for another 16 issues (8-23), plus an annual and a special, running until 1991.
+Shortly before Comico ceased operations, the title moved to Innovation Publishing for another 16 issues (8-23), plus an annual and a special, running until 1991.
 Alpha Productions released a single Maze Agency story in the anthology comic, The Detectives #1 in 1993, as well as a prose story in Noir #1 in 1994.
 Caliber Comics relaunched the title in 1997/1998 as a three-issue miniseries.
 IDW Publishing printed a three issue miniseries in 2005/2006 as well as reprinting #1-5 of the original series in trade paperback.
 A second prose story appeared in the anthology Sex, Lies and Private Eyes, published by Moonstone in 2009.
-In July 2022, Scout Comics announced they were reviving the series with Barr joined by artist Silvano Beltramo.
+Scout Comics revived the series with Barr joined by artist Silvano Beltramo, with a single issue published in December 2023.

 Fair-play whodunits

 The Maze Agency was one of the few mystery comic books to "play fair" with the reader — i.e. giving out sufficient clues for the reader to solve the mystery.
-However, in a February 2004 interview, creator and writer Mike W. Barr admitted that "some of the Maze stories, frankly, are not fair-play whodunits to the reader, in that the story is possibly too complex for the reader to solve".
+Creator and writer Mike Barr however, in a February 2004 interview, admitted that "some of the Maze stories, frankly, are not fair-play whodunits to the reader, in that the story is possibly too complex for the reader to solve".
 He cited as comparison an anecdote wherein the two creators of Ellery Queen were giving an interview, and one said "Ellery Queen is always fair to the reader", to which the other replied, "Ellery Queen is always fair to the reader if the reader is a genius".
 As Mike W. Barr is a fan of the series of Ellery Queen mysteries, the comic has much the same feel, sharing qualities such as the occasional "challenge to the reader" to solve the mystery, and an incorrect solution being offered by a character before the real answer is revealed.
 Barr even used Ellery as a guest star in Maze Agency #9.